sergree/matchering/DOCKER_WINDOWS.md

 7. Wait for **Matchering 2.0** to load.
 It will print `Status: Downloaded newer image...`
 8. Enjoy your **Matchering 2.0** at 🎉 **http://127.0.0.1:8360** 🎉 It will also run automatically at startup

-### IMPORTANT: Read the [Keep the Privacy] if you would like to host our web application publicly!
+### IMPORTANT: Read the [Keep the Privacy] page if you would like to host our web application publicly!

 ## Updating